-While developing HTML, it is generally accepted that Berners-Lee was heavily influenced by the Standard Generalized Markup Language (SGML).
-HTML includes a range of elements found within SGML, and in theory, it is viewed as a SGML-based language.
-SGML, itself, is a markup language that evolved from IBM's Generalized Markup Language (GML).
-Therefore, HTML's syntax has been derived from both SGML and GML.
+The original specification for HTML (RFC 1886) states that HTML documents are Standard Generalized Markup Language (SGML) documents.
+HTML includes a range of elements found within SGML, and it is viewed as an SGML-based language/application.
+SGML is a markup language that evolved from IBM's Generalized Markup Language (GML).

-The authors of the document were Tim Berners-Lee and Dan Connolly, and it was published in June, 1993.
-Since 1993, HTML has evolved to include more elements and attributes.
-HTML has been developed, since 1995, by a number of organisations and working groups:
+Since 1995, HTML has evolved to include more elements and attributes, and has been evolved by a number of organisations and working groups: